papay0/lifegorithms.com/src/pages/review-2020/index.md

 ![Arthur Cha Christmas](./arthur-cha-christmas.png)

 During all this time traveling, from end of September to mid-December, I was staying in hotels.
-Hotel life has some advantages, it’s clean, but food was an issue.
+Hotel life has some advantages, it’s clean, but food was an issue. (not being able to cook)
 I do love ordering from UberEats and eating burgers all the time, but twice a day, burger, pizza and burrito, it’s too much.

 Finally, I met with a friend to do a song video summarizing our past 5 years. ([video](https://www.youtube.com/watch?v=JK3GOF3CS9Y))